By Pressley Peters

 Two new scholarships honor pioneering YDS women: Read more.

 Donor support has also paved the way for construction of the first phase of the Living Village, the Divinity School’s sustainable student residential hall designed to meet the rigorous standards of the Living Building Challenge.
-Fundraising success and final approval by the Yale Corporation positioned YDS to announce groundbreaking for early 2023.
-The facility is expected to open in 2024.
+Fundraising success and final approval by the Yale Corporation positioned YDS to announce groundbreaking for 2023.*

 Of special note was a fundraising effort by the Class of 1971 in honor of its 50th reunion.
 Class members increased their Annual Fund giving total and contributed a combined $84,050 for a class scholarship fund, yielding an additional match from the Dean’s Scholarship Challenge Fund.